altipla-consulting/k8s-error-monitor/README.md

 # k8s-error-monitor

-Kubernetes error monitor logging to Sentry.
+Kubernetes error monitor that sends logs to Sentry.